adavarski/k3d-istio-canary-and-blue-green/README.md

 Now let us dive into the solution:

-If you want to follow along with this article, you will need to install all necessary resources:
+If you want to follow along with this playground, you will need to install all necessary resources:

 - k3d cluster
 - kubectl